Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Limitations

 \section{Limitations}

-While \dialgen can be used to generate synthetic data for privacy-constrained settings, the effectiveness largely depends on the LM employed.
-An LM without reasonable capability in generating text in the target setting will result in low quality subdialogues, which can result in a frustrating collaboration for the human reviewer.
+While \dialgen can be used to generate synthetic data for privacy-constrained settings, the effectiveness largely depends on the LM employed, target setting, and language.
+We conducted all experiments in the auto insurance claim calls domain in English, where English is a high-resource language, and descriptions of car accidents are reasonably frequent in online text.
+An LM without reasonable capability in generating text in the target domain and language will result in low quality subdialogues, which can result in a frustrating collaboration for the human reviewer.

 Subdialogue generation in \dialgen is guided by including the full dialogue history as context for each subsequent subdialogue.
 LMs have finite context input length, so the max length of a generated dialogue is limited by the chosen LM.
 Methods to overcome this limitation can include truncating the dialogue history context, investigating which parts of the prompt contribute little to guiding the LM, and representing dialogue history in a more efficient manner.